maxint-rd/TM16xx/README.md

 # TM16xx
-TM16xx library for Arduino.
-Supports LED and KEY modules based on TM1637, TM1638 and similar chips.
+Arduino TM16xx library for LED & KEY and LED Matrix modules based on TM1638, TM1637, TM1640 and similar chips.
+Simply use print() on 7-segment and use Adafruit GFX on matrix.

 ## TM16xx LEDs and Buttons library
 This Arduino library facilitates driving LED displays using TM16xx LED driver chips.
 The TM16xx chip family allows driving 7-segment LED displays or LED matrices.
 Next to built-in high-frequency LED multiplexing, they offer control of LED brightness.
-Most TM16xx chips also support reading key-scan data.
+Most TM16xx chips also support reading key-scan data for button presses.
 Currently this library supports the TM1637, TM1638, TM1640 and TM1668 chips.
+Simply use print() on a 7-segment display and use Adafruit GFX on a LED matrix.
 The library structure is designed to add support for other TM16xx chips without much effort.

 Made by Maxint R&D. See https://github.com/maxint-rd/

-Based on TM1638 library by Ricardo Batista, see https://github.com/rjbatista/tm1638-library/
+Based on the [TM1638 library](https://github.com/rjbatista/tm1638-library/) by Ricardo Batista.
+Further inspiration from the [TM1637 library](https://github.com/avishorp/TM1637) by Avishay and  the [Max72xxPanel library](https://github.com/markruys/arduino-Max72xxPanel) by Mark Ruys.

 ## TM16xx chip features